- Ensure that you meet the eligibility requirements, including any partner or program-specific requirements.

 Thursday: 1:00 pm - 3:00 pm

 You might not need to see an advisor.
-General questions about the Go Global Exchange process can be answered at the Main Office at International house (Vancouver).
+General questions about the Go Global Exchange process can be answered at the Main Office at the UBC Life Building (Vancouver).